Oscarce10/k8s-dvwa/README.md

 - [ ] Login to DVWA with default credentials: admin:admin
 - [ ] Reset database
 - [ ] Login to DVWA with default credentials: admin:password

+## Troubleshooting
+- Connection refused
+  - Check VPN settings or try to disabling it temporarily and try again